matthewb-ATEC/matthewb-ATEC/README.md

-Lead Software Engineer at AdanceTec
+Lead Software Engineer at AdanceTEC
 Architect and developer producing custom solutions and full stack applications.